Lady Selina Polly Dawson Eccles1

 M, #80606

-Commander George Francis Norton Bradford gained the rank of Commander in the service of the Royal Navy.1
+Commander George Francis Norton Bradford gained the rank of Commander in the Royal Navy.1

 Citations

 Hon.
 Sybil Frances Dawson was born in 1904.
-She was the daughter of Sir Bertrand Edward Dawson, 1st and last Viscount Dawson of Penn and Minnie Ethel Yarrow.
-She married Sir David McAdam Eccles, 1st Viscount Eccles, son of William McAdam Eccles and Anna Anstie, on 1 October 1929.
-She died in June 1977.
+She was the daughter of Bertrand Edward Dawson, 1st and last Viscount Dawson of Penn and Minnie Ethel Yarrow.3 She married David McAdam Eccles, 1st Viscount Eccles, son of William C. McAdam Eccles and Anna Coralie Anstie, on 1 October 1929.1 She died on 2 June 1977.1

 M, #80608, b.
 1865, d.
 7 March 1945

-Sir Bertrand Edward Dawson, 1st and last Viscount Dawson of Penn was born in 1865.
+Bertrand Edward Dawson, 1st and last Viscount Dawson of Penn was born in 1865.
 He was the son of Henry Dawson.
-He married Minnie Ethel Yarrow, daughter of Sir Alfred Fernandez Yarrow, 1st Bt., on 18 December 1900.1 He died on 7 March 1945, without male issue.1
+He married Minnie Ethel Yarrow, daughter of Sir Alfred Fernandez Yarrow, 1st Bt. and Minnie Florence Franklin, on 18 December 1900.3 He died on 7 March 1945, without male issue.1

-Children of Sir Bertrand Edward Dawson, 1st and last Viscount Dawson of Penn and Minnie Ethel Yarrow
+Children of Bertrand Edward Dawson, 1st and last Viscount Dawson of Penn and Minnie Ethel Yarrow

 Citations